 Children participating in Early Head Start must be less than 36 months old AND be up-to-date on all required vaccinations.

-- For Early Head Start, except when the child is transitioning to Head Start, a child must be an infant or a toddler younger than three years old.
+- For Early Head Start a child must be an infant or a toddler younger than three years old.

 - For Head Start a child must: